Dnuns/dsmovie/README.md

 # DsMovie

-Project developed @ "Semana Spring React" promoted by Devsuperior.
+this is a full stack project developed @ "Semana Spring React" promoted by Devsuperior.

 ## Tech Stack